 An exhibition by deaf artists and photographers will be on display this May in the Main Gallery at Light House Media Centre.

-I look at how sounds work in relation to communication, share my rich and varied culture and invite a wider audience to participate in my world.
-In a society where deafness can still be treated as a taboo, I use my experience to attempt to break down barriers in order to give credence to what is often perceived as a disability.
-I want my work to provide an opening into a different world: a culture not defined by disability but by its rich and varied language, traditions and relationships; a community that enables a sense of identity.
-I examine and attempt to understand sound within the context of art as well as considering how this relates to my own experience of being deaf.
+In a society where deafness can still be treated as a taboo, I like to use my experience to attempt to break down barriers to give credence to what is often perceived as a disability.
+I want my work to provide an opening into a different world: a culture not defined by disability but by its rich and varied language, traditions, and relationships; a community that enables a sense of identity.
 My work explores the membrane between the deaf and hearing worlds.
 The aim of my art is to create a wider audience who have crossed that membrane in some way and therefore to lessen the misunderstandings and barriers between the two worlds.